j6turner/address_book/README.md

 Usage
 -----

-Open the `address_book.html` file in a web browser.
+Open the `address_book.html` file in a Web browser.

-Author
+Authors
 -----

 ARSI & J. TURNER